AIE-Seattle-Prog/p4ToGitArchive/README.md

 # P4 to Git Archive

-This contains a set of scripts that operate on P4 depots specified by lines in a "target.txt" file in the working directory.
+This contains a set of scripts that download P4 depots and push them onto GitHub as a new repository.

 ```text
 depot1